 Didn’t voters specifically approve light rail in 2016?

 In 2016, voters approved the Sound Transit 3 tax measure to expand transit in our region by 2041.
 ST3 included many technologies — light rail, bus rapid transit, trains, even parking space — but it left lots of details to be determined during the planning process.
 Sound Transit had already determined in 2014 that gondola technology was a viable, high-capacity transit option for feeder lines like SkyLink.
-Now, with a $11.5 billion budget shortfall, West Seattle light rail costs have jumped by 73%, and no proposed alignment looks feasible or practical.
+Now, with a $7.9 billion cost escalation, West Seattle light rail costs have jumped by 73% to $3.2 billion, and no proposed alignment looks feasible or practical.
 Section 2 of the ST3 measure was designed for this: when plans become unaffordable, infeasible or impractical, the ST board can make changes.
 We assert that the board is now obligated to consider the most economical, feasible and practical option —West Seattle SkyLink.

 Where do you get your cost estimates for gondolas?

-Building light rail south from the Alaska Junction would be challenging as California Ave is narrow.
-There would be major construction disruption even if the light rail was underground.We believe the money and time would be better spent running a Link line from downtown via Georgetown and South Park and ultimately to Renton.
+Building light rail south from the Alaska Junction would be challenging and costly as California Ave is narrow.
+Sound Transit would have to either need to clear a 60-foot wide corridor south for 3-5 miles from its station near the Alaska Junction, or tunnel underneath it all.
+That would cause years of destruction, construction and disruption.We believe the money and time would be better spent running a Link line from downtown along the Duwamish via Georgetown and South Park.
 It would connect a greater number of urban villages and industrial centers and provide transit to a more diverse, underserved population than the potential California Avenue route which is already served by Rapid Ride C.